-Every time I turn on the TV and radio or look at my mobile there is more news about Coronavirus or COVID19 as it has officially been named.
-We’re now seeing all manner of organisations swing into action and prepare plans for the outbreak and how they will deal with it should it affect them.
-While large organisations have whole departments that deal with these types of scenarios but it did get me thinking.
+Every time I turn on the TV and radio or look at my mobile there is more news about Coronavirus or COVID19 as it is officially known.
+We’re now seeing organisations swiftly prepare crisis communications plans and how they will deal with it should an outbreak affect them.
+While large organisations have whole departments that deal with these types of scenarios it did get me thinking.

 No-one really knows whether the impact of COVID19 has peaked or if the worse is yet to come but fingers crossed it’s the former.
 I know it’s certainly impacting business as a whole with events being cancelled and launches being postponed often due to people’s reluctance to travel.
-One point that it does raise, though, is the need to be prepared in how to respond for crises in general happening particularly when it comes to communication so my question to you is how is your crisis communications plan shaping up?
+One point that it does raise, though, is the need to be prepared.
+You need to know how to respond for crises in general happening particularly when it comes to communication.
+So my question to you is how is your crisis communications plan shaping up?

 A crisis affecting an organisation or business could take many different forms including a controversial company development, an online or digital security failure, negative media coverage, a danger to product safety or even criminal action.
 According to a recent PWC report nearly 7 in 10 (69%) business leaders have experienced at least one corporate crisis in the last 5 years — with the average number of crises experienced being 3.
 So, it’s clear that the probability is quite high which is why having a plan in place, whatever the size of your organisation, is important should the worse happen.